 Both forms of Vitamin A are important for our health.
 However, the animal-based version is considered the active form that is ready to be absorbed and used by the body.
 Plant-based beta-carotene is actually considered a pre-vitamin in the aspect that your body must convert it in order to be utilized by cells, but this conversion will vary based on a person’s health and age.
 You may actually have to consume about six times more beta-carotene than retinol to absorb the same amount of Vitamin A. For this reason, while plants are an amazing source of nutrients and offer many health benefits, we shouldn’t solely rely on them for our Vitamin A consumption.

 These two types of vitamin A also offer somewhat different health benefits.
 Retinoid forms can be especially important with respect to pregnancy and childbirth, infancy, childhood growth, night vision, red blood cell production, and resistance to infectious disease while most carotenoid forms of vitamin A function as antioxidant and anti-inflammatory nutrients. (source)

-If you eat few animal products, seem to be low on cervical fluid and have a hard time charting cervical mucous for natural family planning, or have tried for awhile without success, you may want to think about adding a real food supplement, such as cod liver oil, to your diet along with your normal prenatal supplement.
+If you don’t consume animal products at all, seem to be low on cervical fluid and have a hard time charting cervical fluid for natural family planning, or have been trying to get pregnant for a while without success, you may want to think about adding a real food supplement, such as cod liver oil, to your diet along with your normal prenatal supplement.